 The 250-square-foot tiny house uses structural insulated panels (SIPs), which offer better strength and insulation than regular 2×4 framing and are faster to install.

 Terraform One features a full size kitchen with refrigerator and freezer, a 110″ projector theater with surround sound, two beer draft lines, and space for three bikes.

 The bedroom is located over the gooseneck so there is no need for a ladder to the bedroom.
 There is also space for a guest bed and storage loft.

-Richard decided that Terraform One wasn’t small enough.
-He is now living out of his 2010 Honda Element (32 square feet!) and is selling the tiny house for $75,000.
-For more details including a spec sheet, you can visit his website.
+Richard decided that Terraform One wasn’t small enough, so he downsized to living out of his 2010 Honda Element (32 square feet!) and sold the tiny house.

 Images © Terraform Tiny Homes